Wednesday, May 18, 2011

 SOPHIE THIES VOLKENING

 Grandma Lucy had been a farm girl, and she and Grandpa tried farming for a spell in Wisconsin.
 They had four children.
 Ernie, my dad, was their only son, and he nearly went blind because he was born on the farm with no Dr. or nurse attending and so hadn't had the silver nitrate put in his eyes as was the custom at birth.
 The baby of the group, Betty, was born prematurely at about 2 pounds.
-She wasn't expected to live, but they put her in the ICU---a shoebox which they then kept in a drawer of the coal stove.
+She wasn't expected to live, but they put her in the ICU--- a shoebox which they then kept in a drawer of the coal stove.
+What?
 Hey, she made it!

 Bedtime was a different story.
-There her magic was to take you into her room and lie with you on her bed while she softly tickled you into complete relaxation.
+There her magic was to take you into her room and lie with you on her bed while she softly tickled you into utter relaxation.
 I was one of the susceptible ones, I would go limp with delicious delirious delight.
 Not a word was spoken during the ritual, but I learned the hard way that if my body shivered or tensed when Grandma feather touched a sensitive part of my side or arm, she would interpret that as a signal to stop somehow, much to my chagrin.
 So I learned to lie completely still and barely even breathe NO MATTER WHAT.
-Good training had I only become a Navy Seal or international spy.
+Good training, had I only become a Navy Seal or international spy.
 At least I learned the fine art of the gentle tickle from a master.
 And it's still the best way to a girl's heart, at least this girl's.

 To help out when raising her children, Lucy had been a seamstress, tailoring clothes and creating wedding gowns in her home, so guess it was natural that our family of four girls took advantage of that skill.
 Big time.